 regarding my use of Virgin Mobile Services, the Networks or my Device?

-Virgin Mobile encourages all of its Members to use the Services responsibly.
-Abuse or misuse of Services, the Networks, or Devices impacts all Members and is something Virgin Mobile takes very seriously – and which could result in the termination of your Agreement with Virgin Mobile, or lead to criminal or civil charges.
+Virgin Mobile encourages all of its Members to use the Virgin Mobile Services responsibly.
+Abuse or misuse of Virgin Mobile Services, the Networks, or Devices impacts all Members and is something Virgin Mobile takes very seriously – and which could result in the termination of your Agreement with Virgin Mobile, or lead to criminal or civil charges.
 Virgin Mobile may immediately suspend, restrict, change or cancel all or part of your Services and modify or deactivate your Device without notice or take other necessary protective measures if Virgin Mobile has reasonable grounds to believe there is a breach of any of these provisions.
-For example, you are prohibited from:
+For example, you are strictly prohibited from: